Parallel Algorithms for Structured Sparse Support Vector Machines: Application in Music Genre Classification: Conclusion

 \section{Conclusion}

-\quad \ This paper addresses the issue of insufficient research on distributed parallel algorithms for CR-SVMs.
-Based on convex and non-convex SVM problems, the paper proposes a unified optimization framework, derives the corresponding parallel ADMM algorithm, and proves its global convergence with an improved sublinear rate.
-Meanwhile, to ensure the completeness of the work, we also propose a SGL-SVM model, which applies the sparse group lasso to SVM classification and can effectively handle data with group structures.
+\quad \ This paper addresses the inadequacy of research on distributed parallel algorithms for SS-SVM by proposing a unified optimization framework based on convex and non-convex SVM problems.
+It derives a corresponding parallel ADMM algorithm and proves its global convergence with an improved sublinear rate.
+To ensure the comprehensiveness of the work, the paper also combines various loss functions discussed in \cite{Liang2024LinearizedAD} with a sparse group Lasso regularization term, resulting in a family of SGL-SVM as a significant complementary instance within the domain of SS-SVMs.
 Regardless of the regularization terms and SVM loss functions used, the computational complexity of our proposed algorithm remains consistent, which fully demonstrates its universality.
 Experiments on simulated data and the FMA dataset verify the reliability, stability, and scalability of the algorithm.
 Moreover, numerical experiments indicate that when training a machine learning model for music data classification, the MFCC feature group is the most crucial, followed by the spectral feature group and then the chroma feature group.

 Note that the algorithm proposed in this paper mainly focuses on convex loss functions.
 As for non-convex loss functions (refer to \cite{Wang2025SparseAR} and its references), we plan to solve them in future work.
 There are many other directions for further research in the future.
 At the theoretical level, future research will focus on enhancing the algorithm's efficiency and improving its theoretical foundation.
 Specifically, it includes investigating the algorithm's convergence properties under more challenging conditions such as, noisy or incomplete data and deriving more precise convergence rate estimates.
-Moreover, the algorithm's structure can be optimized and combined with other techniques, such as stochastic gradient descent or advanced acceleration methods (\cite{Guo2020AnAF}) to improve its convergence speed and overall performance.
-In terms of applications, we can extend the framework to multi-label tasks (\cite{Zhang2021MultiTS}), such as music auto-tagging, to further test its broad effectiveness.
+Moreover, the algorithm's structure can be optimized and combined with other techniques, such as stochastic gradient descent or advanced acceleration methods \cite{Guo2020AnAF} to improve its convergence speed and overall performance.
+In terms of applications, we can extend the framework to multi-label tasks \cite{Zhang2021MultiTS}, such as music auto-tagging, to further test its broad effectiveness.